kbremner/grunt-dropbox/README.md

 ### Usage Examples

-Upload the `dist` directory to `uploads/sample-project/` in the dropbox account associated with the provided token:
+Define a `dev` task that will upload the `dist` directory to `uploads/sample-project/` in the dropbox account associated with the provided token:
 ```js
 grunt.initConfig({
   dropbox: {